jquast/wcwidth/docs/developing.rst

 Updating Requirements
 ---------------------

 This project is using `pip-tools`_ to manage requirements.
+Note that this project requires dependencies only for code generation and testing, the python wcwidth library published does not have 3rd party dependencies.

 To upgrade requirements for updating unicode tables, run::